tolgacakir/TaskManagerApp-NetCore/README.md

 ## The Solution Architecture
 - **Core:**
-The Core layer is an portable class library for every project.
+The Core layer is a portable class library for every project.
 It doesn't depend on any project in this solution but it can depend on some nuget libraries.
 For exp.: FluentValidation.
 It includes technology-specific project/entity-independent codes like Logger, Validator, ORM interfaces and generic implementations and utilities.
 For exp.: FileManager, Entity Framework Core GenericRepository, FileLogger...

 - **Entities:**
-The Entities layer is an modelling the DB objects.
+The Entities layer is a modelling the DB objects.
 It includes entity objects that usable in all of the layers like **User**.

 - **DataAccessLayer:**
 The Data Access Layer is layer that connecting to the data.
 It can includes different data access technologies for exp.: EF, Nhibernate, Ado.Net etc.